 The Canadian Scholarship Selection Committee:

-- is made up of individuals from the academic community representing all regions of Canada, both official language groups and a wide variety of academic disciplines; and
+- is made up of individuals from the academic community representing all regions of Canada, both official language groups and a wide variety of academic and professional disciplines

 Applications will be reviewed by the Canadian Scholarship Selection Committee using the following criteria:

 - the merits and overall credentials of the applicant, including academic and/or professional experience:

 - the quality of the written essays and how well the applicant explains the impact they believe their studies will have on their institution, community and country as well as their five‐year plan upon returning to Canada

 - the applicant’s university grade point average (GPA)

 - the level of completeness and detail put into the preparation of the application

 - the quality of the recommendation letters which attest to the applicant’s ability to perform and to succeed as a scholarship recipient and describe what contribution and impact the referee believes the applicant will have on the institution/community/sponsoring country

 - potential and commitment of the applicant to apply the knowledge and skills acquired to the development of Canada